liferay/liferay-docs/develop/tutorials/articles-dxp/450-audience-targeting/04-best-practices-audience-targeting.markdown

-# Best Practices for Rules [](id=best-practices-for-rules)
+# Best Practices for Audience Targeting

-In this tutorial, you'll learn about best practices to keep in mind when creating Audience Targeting Rules.
+Now that you've created a rule, here are some best practices to keep in mind when creating additional rules.
 Before going through some best practices, you should understand the three components you can specify for a rule:

 - *Rule Behavior*